open-telemetry/oteps/text/0156-columnar-encoding.md

 ## Protocol Details

 The protocol specifications are composed of two parts.
-The first section describes the new gRPC service supporting column-oriented telemetry data.
+The first section describes the new gRPC services supporting column-oriented telemetry data.
 The second section presents the mapping between the OTLP entities and their Apache Arrow counterpart.